chapkovski/NovalandCorruptionGuide/docs/source/CodeStructureElection.rst

 After participants were introduced to the two parties, they were directed to the **voting_page** page.
 On this page, they could cast their vote for one of the two parties.
 This page follows a similar logic as the party pages, also embedding randomized orders and conditional statements to display the correct party name and image.
 It is more complex, however, including clickable images and buttons that participants could use to cast their vote.
 And a table-like layout to display the ballot.

 The layout of the page is structured like so: As always, the header of the page is defined in the :code:`h1` element, which contains the current day and the day count in Novaland.
 The main text below explains that participants can now vote for one of the two parties.
 The information about which of the two parties is the incumbent party is also displayed here, using :code:`{{ incumbent_party }}` again.
-Below this explanatory text, a column is created that contains the party image and the party name.
+Below this explanatory text, a table with multiple columns is created that contains the party image and the party name.
 Participants could click on either parties' image or name below the image to vote for that party.
 On the bottom of the page there is a button that participants can click to continue to the next page.

 This is what the ballot page looks like: